snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 the initial data.
 This updated data is used to recalculate the Bayesian posterior, and the process repeats until one of three stopping criteria are met.
-Multiple optimal designs may be selected concurrently by specifying ``batch_size`` in the input script.
-These designs are selected using the greedy algorithm described in detail in :cite:p:`TheoMan`.
+Multiple optimal designs may be selected concurrently by specifying :dakkw:`method-bayes_calibration-experimental_design-batch_size` in the input script.
+These designs are selected using the greedy algorithm described in detail in :ref:`uq:bayes_experimental_design`.
 In this case, the high-fidelity model is run at all batch-selected optimal designs before the Bayesian posterior is recalculated with the updated data for an ensuing iteration of the experimental design algorithm.